jonlunsford/wp2tumblr/README.md

 You will be asked to register your application, provide your application's secret and public keys, and obtain an oauth_verifier token.

+### Server
+`wp2tumblr` includes a small Sinatra server to aid in collecting your oauth_verifier token.
+When you rigister your application just give it the callback url `http://localhost:9292/callback`, open up a seprate terminal window or session and run:

+    $ wp2tumblr server

+Now when you visit the redirect url your are given from `wp2tumblr config` you will see the oauth_verifier in your console.

 ### Import
 Once you have completed the config process simply run the following command: